Wjmoore32001/EzyReadComics/README.md

 - `ComicIssue.cover_date` is retained for possible future/debug use but is not currently user-facing.
 - `ComicIssue.description` stores official issue description text when available.
 - `ComicIssueCredit` stores issue credits such as Writer, Artist, Penciller, Inker, Colorist, Letterer, Cover Artist, and Editor when available.
-- The current browse UI shows Writer but does not show a dedicated Penciller column.
+- The current browse UI does not show a dedicated Penciller column.
 - Saving issue #1 with a description automatically fills the parent run description if the run description is blank.

 Current catalog run behavior: